tototomate123/tuwunel/docs/troubleshooting.md

 - `PointInTime`
 - `SkipAnyCorruptedRecord`

-By default, conduwuit uses `TolerateCorruptedTailRecords` as generally these may be due to bad federation and we can re-fetch the correct data over federation.
+By default, Tuwunel uses `TolerateCorruptedTailRecords` as generally these may be due to bad federation and we can re-fetch the correct data over federation.
 The RocksDB default is `PointInTime` which will attempt to restore a "snapshot" of the data when it was last known to be good.
 This data can be either a few